 Â

 Brewster spent eight years running the helm at Division I University of North Dakota from 2012 through 2020, going 128-120 with the Fighting Hawks.
 A two-time Big Sky Conference Coach of the Year, his teams captured two regular season co-championships, a Big Sky tournament title and the program’s first-ever appearance in the NCAA Tournament.
 He also led North Dakota to three more postseason appearances in the WNIT and Women’s Basketball Invitational.
+Among UND's notable victories includes a Dec.
+2012 upset at Utah of the Pac-12 Conference, the program's first-ever win over a Power Five member.

 Brewster had two different stints as an assistant at UND, the first in 2001-02 with the men’s program then moved to the women from 2002-06.
 He returned in 2008 then promoted to Associate Head Coach a year later before being elevated to the head coaching spot in 2012.